twilsonco/SiriShortcuts/MenuGenerator.md

 ## How To Use Menu Generator

-Every use of Menu Generator uses an input dictionary that contains the command to run along with any necessary/optional information that goes along with the command.
+Every time you run Menu Generator, you'll use an input dictionary that contains the command to run along with any necessary/optional information that goes along with the command.
 The commands and their inputs are listed below:

 -----